 The implementation of and the potential conversion to a cashless tolling system is estimated to require approximately \$471 million in capital funding over the next ten years.
-At present, as described above, the Commission has approved a pilot-program for cashless tolling implementation limited to four locations.
+At present, as described above, the Commission has implemented cashless tolling at four locations.
 See "THE TURNPIKE SYSTEM - Cashless Tolling" herein for additional information.
-Finally, the Commission will be undertaking an innovative public-private partnership to construct a broadband fiber network across the entire System.
-The capital costs associated with the fiber project are included in the Capital Plan with an estimate of \$139 million.